 You can see that the overdress is covered in appliques and sequins, set out in radial stripes from a center gathering point at the bust.
 There are also shorter diagonal swags along the sides of the dress, and some embroidery along the hem.
 It looks like the appliques are mostly round or oval, with beads in the center and lots and lots of scattered sequins and beads all over the gown.

 Here’s my sketch for how I think the embellishments are laid out (sans all the tiny sequins, which you can just assume are concentrated around the appliques):

 I will note that while I did study many photographs and movie stills to get the layout, I was also helped immensely by Jennifer Oberg’s recreation of this gown for a wedding, below.
-Her site is now defunct but pictures are available on Pinterest.
+You can see her work at www.jenniferoberg.com.
 Her dress appears to have been simplified somewhat, but the general lines of the embellishment are clearly laid out in her photographs, and it helped me to visualize how the trim was set up, particularly in the center section.

 Final note: It’s going to take me forever to make this dress, particularly since I’ll be ordering most of my supplies from overseas.
 So have some patience, I’m really hoping the result will be worth the wait!